rxdock/rxdock/docs/user-guide/docking-strategies.rst

    parameters and docking protocol parameters.

 6. When satisfied, launch the full-scale calculations.
-A description of the various means of launching rDock is beyond the scope of this guide.
+A description of the various means of launching |Dock| is beyond the scope of this guide.

 Tethered scaffold docking
 -------------------------